sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/publish-an-api.md

-Currently Operator only supports publishing API to the Tyk Classic Portal.
+Currently Operator only supports publishing Tyk Classic API to the Tyk Classic Portal.

 {{< /note >}}